OrLove101/KMP-RickAndMortyApp/README.md

 ## Tips
 - run ./gradlew linkDebugFrameworkIosArm64 if you ios can't find "Shared" module

-## Please contact me if you have any questions or problems with application as I have tested it and didn't find any issues.
+## Please contact me if you have any questions or problems with the application as I have tested it and didn't find any issues :)